rthor/x/README.md

 # X.js

-An insanely small mv* framework!
-It's meant to simplify the process of working with data and client/server interaction.
+Meant to simplify the process of working with data and client/server interaction.
 Don't repeat yourself - be DRY!

 ## Installation